 If the answer is no, you need life insurance.

-Your loved ones can use the proceeds from your policy to pay off your debts.
-Buying life insurance gives you peace of mind that comes from knowing you won’t be leaving behind any debt for your family to worry about.
+Your loved ones can use the proceeds from your life insurance policy to pay off your debts.
+You can buy life insurance to give you peace of mind that comes from knowing you won’t be leaving behind any debt for your family to worry about.

 When purchasing life insurance to cover debts, remember two things:

 - The policy amount should be sufficient to cover all your debts